richardtallent/VBA-Require/README.md

 _(Note: my primary use case is Excel.
 I realize other developers may be creating VBA macros in Access, Word, PowerPoint, etc. I'm not against providing support for other Office document types, if there's a demonstrated need.)_

-## Naming Modules

-I have no strong opinions about how modules should be named.
-My personal convention is to use camelCase, with an "m" prefix for workbook-specific modules and "mc" for "common" modules reusable by many workbooks.
-YMMV.

 ## Metadata

 Since VBA doesn't provide a native metadata structure for modules (where we can declare the version, license, dependencies, etc.), VBA-Require provides a _convention-based_ mechanism using code comments in the header of a module to provide this information.